ChromeDevTools/devtools-frontend/front_end/panels/timeline/fixtures/traces/README.md

 - `script.js?beforeImage`: a script fetched before the image
 - `chrome.jpeg`: a normal image
 - `script.js?afterImage`: a script fetched after the image

+### web-dev-modifications

+Contains a recording of web-dev with the following modifications:

+- One entry with hidden children
+- A child breadcrumb under the total trace window.